bu-rcs/PkgAutoTest/Notes.md

 ## Next Meeting topics
 1. (Dennis) - When `newpkg` creates a new module, I was thinking we should have the template `qsub.test` fail by default.
 That way if for some reason it is not updated, it will fail the test and will get our attention.
+2. (Dennis) - This maybe for best practices for test.qsub.
+I noticed that for my module "autconf" when the module failed to load, it tested the system autoconf binary instead.
+I am thinking maybe we need to use $SCC_<MODULE_NAME>_BIN to make sure the correct binary is being tested.

 ## January 9, 2024
 Brian, Yun, Dennis, Andy